hschneider/neutralino-ext-bun/README.md

 ### Why Bun?

-Bun is an all-in-one JavaScript runtime designed for speed:
+Bun is an all-in-one JavaScript Runtime designed for speed:
-- It is extremely fast, in most cases 4 times faster than NodeJS.
+- It is extremely fast, in many cases 4 times faster than NodeJS.
 - Most NodeJS packages are compatible with Bun.
 - You can code in JS, TypeScript, NodeJS, JSX
 - It's powerful API comes with the fastest SQlite driver for JS.
-- Its all contained in a single file, which can be embedded without dependencies.
+- It's all contained in a single file, which can be embedded without dependencies.

-### Bun: The perfect NodeJS Extension for Neutralino
+### Bun: The perfect NodeJS-compatible extension for Neutralino

 This extension adds a Bun backend to Neutralino with the following features:
 - Requires only a few lines of code on both ends.